saltstack/salt/doc/topics/cloud/map.rst

 created salt-master.

-To make any of the bootstrapped minions answer to the bootstrapping salt-master as opposed to the newly created salt-master you can do something like:
+To make any of the bootstrapped minions answer to the bootstrapping salt-master as opposed to the newly created salt-master, as an example:

 .. code-block:: yaml